 If you’re like many people, you might be hesitant to call your dentist because you’re concerned about a large bill.
-You don’t have anything to worry about.
-Don’t let the cost of emergency dentistry in Millersville stop you from getting the care you need in a way that fits in to your budget.
+Thankfully, at Transcendent Smiles, you don’t have anything to worry about.
+We’ll work with you to help you get the emergency dental care you need in a way that fits in to your budget.
 Although every case differs, we offer the affordable solutions you need to save your smile without draining your wallet.

 Believe it or not, emergency dental services are relatively inexpensive.
 During your visit, we’ll assess the problem to create a personalized plan.
 We’ll take the time to explain the fees associated with your treatment and your payment options.
 The type of procedure needed will affect the amount you’ll pay.
 Common treatments needed to resolve dental emergencies include:

 We’ll help you understand exactly what you’ll be paying before moving forward with your treatment.

 Every dental insurance policy is unique, but many plans have coverage for urgent services, like the consultation with your emergency dentist in Millersville.
 Depending on your benefits, you may be able to use your insurance to lower the cost of your treatment.
 After reaching your annual deductible, many plans can pay as much as 80% of the cost until you hit your yearly limit.
 Our dental office works with many dental insurance providers to reduce the amount you’ll need to pay.
 We will help you maximize your benefits and explain how they are being used to pay for your care.

 Besides using your dental insurance, we also accept a variety of payment methods to cover any out-of-pocket expense.
 We’ll help you find the solutions you need to keep your care affordable, such as:

 If you have any questions about your dental insurance or your payment methods, contact our dental office today to speak with a member of our team.